 4. Paying your loan in a longer term

-When repaying a loan, don’t be afraid to be aggressive and choose the short term payment instead.
+When repaying a loan, don’t be afraid to be aggressive and choose the short-term payment instead.
 This term may feel like they’re taking more of your money but what you don’t know is the longer the payment term, the higher the interest will be.

-5. Failure To Consult Family Members
+5. Failure to Consult Family Members

-Before you consider acquiring a loan, it would be practical if you consult your family or relative first.
+Before you consider acquiring a loan, it would be practical if you consult your family or relatives first.
 If you do, they may suggest other options to meet your financial needs other than cash loans.
 Who knows?
 They might voluntarily lend you money with no interest.

 Loans, without a doubt, are beneficial.
 It is also the best option when you want to expand your business or if you want to make a big move in your life.
-But if do not plan properly, it can be a big risk you have to face.
+But if you do not plan properly, it can be a big risk you have to face.

 Try to avoid the mistakes above so that you may be able to build a good credit score that can be an advantage for you in the future.